 But, of course, we don’t live in an ideal world, so it might be someone you can’t escape.
 Perhaps someone you work with or see a lot of for any number of reasons.

 In that case, you’ll need to have the strength of mind to be able to put your feelings aside.

 You can still minimize the amount of time you spend interacting with them and control the nature of those interactions.

 There’s no one right answer.

-If you’ve found yourself in a situation like this, the key is to be honest with yourself, and make sure you do everything you can to make sure no one gets hurt (more than is necessary).
+If you’ve found yourself in a situation like this, the key is to be true to yourself, and make sure you do everything you can to make sure no one gets hurt (more than is necessary).

 Situations like these are tricky to navigate, but as long as you’re honest, considerate, and don’t let yourself get carried away by your feelings before you’ve figured out what they really mean, the best course of action should soon become clear.

 🕑 It’s time: Still not sure what to do about your feelings for this other person?
 It’s not an easy situation to be in, and it might be all the more difficult if you don’t have anyone to talk to about it.

 Before anything else, consult with a relationship professional to sort out your feelings and help you make a decision.
 They can help you think more objectively so that you can take your romantic life in the right direction for you.

 If you decide to stick with your current relationship, you will likely want to have further counseling with a professional to discuss your issues with your partner and to make your union stronger.